Solo-Hero/Chat-App/README.md

 Here's what I used to build this chat app:

 - **Backend**: Node.js with Express.js for the server
-- **Real-time Magic**: Socket.IO for instant messaging between clients
+- **Real-time Messaging**: Socket.IO for instant messaging between clients
 - **Frontend**: HTML5, Tailwind CSS for styling, and vanilla JavaScript
 - **Static File Serving**: Express static middleware to serve frontend files
 - **CORS Support**: Configured to work seamlessly with browsers